PrizVideo/PrizVideo-Test/README.md

  - **../watch**: Soon to include the code for the watch page.

  - **Root files**: Files that are in the root directory.
-This includes the homepage, the license, and the core JavaScript file.
+This includes the homepage, the license, and the core JavaScript code.

 ## Usage